peter.bike

 Santa Clara

-Santa Clara has an island platform for northbound trains and a side platform for southbound trains.
-The other side of the island platform is used by other trains (Amtrak, ACE).
+Santa Clara station has an island platform for northbound trains and a side platform for southbound trains.
+The other side of the island platform is used by Amtrak and ACE trains.

 The northbound island platform is accessible via a ramp from the southbound platform and bus station to a tunnel under the tracks.
 A ramp connects this tunnel to the island platform, and another ramp also connects the tunnel to Brokaw Rd to the northeast of the tracks.